Happy Mother’s Day…

 tea4 I really need a lemon slice to put on the side of this mug!

-By the way, if you rinse out the coffee pot and filter holder thing right away each time, you can make coffee and tea in the same coffee maker and the tastes don’t cross over… we do it, although we don’t make coffee more than a couple times a week.
+By the way, if you rinse out the coffee pot and filter holder thing right away each time, you can make coffee and tea in the same coffee maker and the tastes don’t cross over… at least WE don’t notice a coffee taste in our tea anyway.

 ———————————————————————————-